 We will never be ready to embrace change.
 When we force the change, we will stir up resentment and anger.
 Why?
 Change usually happens when we aren’t enough prime for change.
 We can convince ourselves that the proposed change needs to be close to perfect before we pull the trigger.

 G.K.
 Chesterton was a Believer who often debated writer and atheist George Bernard Shaw during WWI.
 Once when Shaw was attacking the lack of love from Christians, Chesterton made the point that all Believers are on a journey and learning as we move forward.

 “Anything worth doing is worth doing poorly.” – G.K.
 Chesterton

 A church that attracts the millennial generation is one that is teachable and willing to change, even when the details aren’t complete.
-If we wait till we have all the answers or even clear plan for success with change, we’ll likely never even start down the path.
+If we wait till we have all the answers or even clear plans for success with the change, we’ll likely never even start down the path.

 The message the church sometimes sends, “When this or that happens, then we will be ready for the change.”
 Guess what – we will never be perfectly ready for a change.
 It’s understandable that the Old-timers in a congregation especially resist change.
 They’re dead set on avoiding the discomfort of getting out onto the thin branches.

 I’ve heard ditty “The older you become, the wiser you will be.”
 For the most part, the truth is “The older you grow, the more careful you become.”